Dear SaaStr: What are the benefits and drawbacks of having co-CEOs?

 The drawbacks of co-CEOs are large and clear:

 - No one knows who the boss is.
-It’s very confusing who makes decisions ultimately.
+It’s very confusing who ultimately makes decisions.

 - High potential for ego issues.
 Are the founders just kicking the can on a big issue — who’s ultimately the CEO?